Pimco's assets under management drop five percent in third quarter

 NEW YORK Pacific Investment Management Co., whose co-founder Bill Gross stunningly departed on Sept.
-26, said late Friday that the Newport Beach, Calif.-firm had assets under management of $1.876 trillion (1.17 trillion pounds) as of Sept.
+26, said late Friday that the Newport Beach, Calif.-firm had assets under management of $1.876 trillion as of Sept.
 30, a 5 percent drop in the third quarter.

 Pimco had total assets under management of $1.973 trillion as of June 30, 2014 and total assets under management of $1.92 trillion as of Dec.
 31, 2013.